Chances are, you’re overpaying for flights. Learn 11 strategies to pay less.

 Most large airlines plan their routes using a hub-and-spoke model.
 This means they have major hub airports where passengers from different places converge before heading to their final destinations.
 By funneling traffic through hubs, airlines can optimize aircraft usage, maintain higher load factors, and reduce overall costs.
 They pass some of these savings on to passengers who don’t mind a stopover or two.

 Flights with stopovers can provide greater scheduling flexibility.
 You may find more options for departure times and flights that start in smaller, less popular airports.
 A stopover can turn into a mini-adventure, an extra part of your vacation.
-Some airlines have special stopover programs, allowing you to explore an additional city without extra cost.
+In fact, many airlines offer dedicated stopover programs that include free hotels and tours, potentially saving you hundreds in accommodation costs while breaking up your long-haul journey.

 6 — Book well in advance